ukush/SCi-Explore/README.md

 ### 1. Clone this repo
 ![cloneing the repo](https://user-images.githubusercontent.com/64285005/161536717-4d4d7f37-21db-4cb1-b71e-662827d8b205.png)

-### 2. Open it is a text editor of your choice, we recommend Visual Stuido Code
+### 2. Open the folder in a text editor of your choice, we recommend Visual Stuido Code

 ![Open in VS code](https://user-images.githubusercontent.com/64285005/161537010-70426003-5202-4f73-9dd1-a1585c800c8f.png)